United States Regiments & Batteries > New York > Fifth New York Infantry Regiment

 The regiment lost 7 men killed or mortally wounded and 12 men wounded.

-August 15 Major Davies resigned to become colonel of the 2nd New York Cavalry
+August 15 Major Davies resigned to become colonel of the 2nd New York Cavalry Regiment

-August 17 Captain Hiram Duryea of Company E was promoted to major
+August 17 Captain Hiram Duryea of Company E was promoted to major.

-August 31 Colonel Duryee was promoted to Brigadier General.
+August 31 Colonel Abram Duryee was promoted to Brigadier General.
 Lieutenant Colonel Gouverneur Warren was promoted to Colonel and Major Hiram Duryee to lieutenant colonel.

-September 3 Captain Harmon D. Hull of Company A was promoted to major
+September 3 Captain Harmon D. Hull of Company A was promoted to major.

 1862